CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 This is the class which defines the fields for a specific job application, where each field is a column name found in the 'job_applications' SQL table.

 Setting this class up allowed me to instantiate a specific Application with a pre-set list of fields, which can be called on by another function in the Service directory for any job application.

+###### Fields:
+-   app_id (Primary key)
+-   user_id (Foreign key)
+    -   Connecting this table to the 'users' table
+-   company_id (Foreign key)
+    -   Connecting this table to the 'company' table
+-   app_date, app_time, date_posted, job_role, platform, interview_stage, employment_type, contact_received, location,job_description, user_notes, job_perks, tech_stack, job_url, job_ref, salary.

+These field names are also the names for the columns in the 'job_applications' table.

+There are 2 additional methods to this class:
+-   withCompanyDetails
+    -   This method let me call an application with the company fields included.
+    -   This method also came about because the full job application form 'AddApplicationForm() also takes 'company'-related information.
+-   '__str__'
+    -   Returns a string with the main field values for an application.

 ##### ApplicationsHistoryRepository
 This class contains methods which interact with the 'job_applications' table in the SQL database, which carry out one of the following functions: